adamsilver/fdpb/01-a-registration-form.md

 Progressive enhancement is about users.
 It just happens to make our lives (as designers and developers) easier too.
 This is because instead of keeping up with a set of browsers and devices (which is impossible!) we can just focus on features.

 First and foremost, progressive enhancement is about always giving users an experience, no matter their browser or device or quality of connection.
-When things go wrong — and they will — users shouldn't suffer.
-That's bad design.
+When things go wrong — and they will — users won't suffer in that they can still get things done.

 There are a lot of ways an experience can go wrong.
 Perhaps the stylesheet or script fails to load.
 Maybe everything loads, but the user's browser doesn't recognise some HTML, CSS or Javascript.
 Whatever happens, using progressive enhancement as an approach to designing experiences, stops users having an especially bad time.